-Level 1 – With this level we further the practices established in Level C, with a focus on more structured barre and center work.
+Level 1 – With this level we further the practices established in the Elementary Level, with a focus on more structured barre and center work.
 These would include multiple balance exercises in preparation of future application at both barre and in the center.

-Level 3 – This is an important transitional year while working on a complete barre and center work, traditionally this level begins Pre-Pointe at age of 10 and this traditionally occurs in the 2nd semester, and full Pointe will follow based on strength, maturity and approval of the directors and teaches.
+Mid Level – This is an important transitional year while working on a complete barre and center work, traditionally this level begins Pre-Pointe at age of 10-11 and this traditionally occurs in the 2nd semester, and full Pointe will follow based on strength, maturity and approval of the directors and teaches.
 This level also has Flamenco and Contemporary added to the curriculum.